 Lesley Burnap is a 3rd grade teacher in Shrewsbury, Massachusetts.
 She is an avid kidlit fan (mostly picture books and middle grade) and loves meeting authors and illustrators!
 Lesley has been a Nerdy Book Club member and Twitter enthusiast since 2012.
 She has attended both nErDcampNNE and nErDcampMI TWICE and will attend nErDcampLI (Long Island) for the first time in November.
 On Twitter Lesley is known as @auntierez ("Rez" being a childhood nickname).

-Jason Lewis is a 5th grade teacher in northern Massachusetts where he will start his 17th year teaching in the fall of 2015.
+Jason Lewis is a 5th grade teacher in northern Massachusetts where he will start his 19th year ]of teaching in the fall of 2017.
 Jason has a Master’s degree in Curriculum and Instruction with a focus on Reading from the University of Massachusetts.
 Teaching in a departmentalized model, he focuses on reading, writing, and social studies.
-With the encouragement of his wife, Jason joined Twitter four years ago.
-Meeting educators from all over the world changed how he teaches and has made his teaching come alive for him and his students.
+Joining Twitter several years ago helped Jason meet educators from all over the world.
+These educators changed how he teaches, making his teaching come alive for him and his students.
 When he’s not at a baseball field with his two sons, you can find Jason with a book in his hand, on Twitter @Jasontes5th following Nerdy Book Club members, or discussing books and teaching strategies with his friends on Voxer.
-Jason is extremely honored and excited to join nErDcampNNE this year!
+Jason is extremely honored and excited to be a part of nErDcampNNE!